+'''

-[interface eth0.3] enforcement=vlan ip=192.168.3.1 type=internal mask=255.255.255.0 conf/networks.conf will look like this:
+[interface eth0.3]

+enforcement=vlan

+ip=192.168.3.1

+type=internal

+mask=255.255.255.0

+'''

-PacketFence will not start unless you have at least one internal interface, so you need to create local registration and isolation VLANs even if you don't intend to use them.
-Also, the internal interfaces are the only ones on which dhcpd listens, so the remote registration and isolation subnets need to point their DHCP helper-address to those particular IPs.
+PacketFence will not start unless you have at least one 'internal' interface, so you need to create local registration and isolation VLANs even if you don't intend to use them.
+Also, the 'internal' interfaces are the only ones on which dhcpd listens, so the remote registration and isolation subnets need to point their DHCP helperaddress to those particular IPs.

 Then you need to provide the routed networks information to PacketFence.
-You can do it through the GUI in Administration → Networks (or in conf/networks.conf).
+You can do it through the GUI in Administration $\rightarrow$ Networks (or in conf/networks.conf).